rfeldmann/leopy/README.rst

 treated in an ad hoc way potentially resulting in inconsistent parameter estimates.
 Furthermore, in a realistic setting, the variables of interest or their errors may have non-normal distributions which complicates the modeling.
-LEO-Py is a novel approach to compute the likelihood function for such data sets.
+LEO-Py uses a novel technique to compute the likelihood function for such data sets.
 This approach employs Gaussian copulas to decouple the correlation structure of variables and their marginal distributions resulting in a flexible method to compute likelihood functions of data in the presence of measurement